simondotm/beeb-vsc/docs/emulator.md

 The BeebVSC extension includes an integrated BBC Micro emulator, powered by [JSBeeb](https://github.com/mattgodbolt/jsbeeb).

+This integrated emulator is just for assisting with previewing, testing & development purposes and works alongside any standalone external emulator that you may be using with the `tasks.json` file.

+## Launching the Emulator

 To launch the integrated emulator, open the command palette (Ctrl+Shift+P) and type `BeebVSC: Open Emulator`.

 ![Screenshot](./images/emulator-palette.png?raw=true)